How to Report Nursing Home Abuse

 - Who: Include the name, age and address of the victim; the name of the facility where the abuse took place; all individuals in charge of the victim’s care; and a detailed description of the person you believe has committed the mistreatment of the resident.

-- What: Describe the nature of the abuse, listing signs of physical abuse and an estimation of how long you believe the abuse or neglect has been happening.
+- What: Describe the nature of the abuse, listing signs of physical abuse including injuries and bruises as well as an estimation of how long you believe the abuse or neglect has been happening.

 - Where: Include where in the facility the incident took place (the resident’s room, in the dining hall, etc.).